justlutes/jobsapp/README.md

 # jobsapp
-React Native application viewing jobs via geolocation and Indeed api.
+React Native application for viewing jobs using geolocation and Indeed api.